 The use and enjoyment of a leasehold property is naturally governed by the terms of the lease.
 At the end of the lease term, the property will revert to the owner of the freehold title.
 A leasehold property therefore becomes a less attractive asset, as the years go by.
 If you are the owner or a leasehold property it is crucial that the length of the lease is preserved in order to protect the value and marketability of the property.
 Many buyers and mortgage lenders will not accept leases with less than 50-60 years left to run, and this will make your property much more difficult to sell.

 Our solicitors have extensive experience of these issues and can provide legal advice on all of the problems and pitfalls of this complex area of law.
-Our residential property department has solicitors based in both our London and High Wycombe offices.
+Our residential property department has solicitors based across both our London and High Wycombe offices.